IowaDave/Slow-That-Uno-Down/README.md

 When Arduino IDE initializes USART, it assumes a 16 MHz System Clock for calculating numbers of clock cycles to be counted.

-The number is stored in the two UBRR0 registers.
+The number of cycles to count is stored in the two UBRR0 registers.

 After changing the System Clock speed, a different, correct number must be written into the UBRR0 registers.
 "12" happens to be the right number for 9600 Baud at 1 MHz.